Emailing Professors

 Acknowledge any and all replies.
 If your professor answers your email, sends a handout, or agrees to write a reference, be sure to acknowledge this with a thank you in your reply.

 Remember, email is forever.
 Once you send it off, you cannot get it back.
-Your professor owns it and can do with it what he or she wants (like forwarding it to others).
+Your professor owns it and can do with it what they want (like forwarding it to others).
 At UNC, all email sent on a University server is saved.

 Things to avoid when emailing professors